kainlite/tr/priv/posts/2020/11-29-kubernetes_authentication_and_authorization.md

 Error from server (Forbidden): horizontalpodautoscalers.autoscaling is forbidden: User "system:serviceaccount:mynamespace:myuser" cannot list resource "horizontalpodautoscalers" in API group "autoscaling" in the namespace "default"
 Error from server (Forbidden): jobs.batch is forbidden: User "system:serviceaccount:mynamespace:myuser" cannot list resource "jobs" in API group "batch" in the namespace "default"
 Error from server (Forbidden): cronjobs.batch is forbidden: User "system:serviceaccount:mynamespace:myuser" cannot list resource "cronjobs" in API group "batch" in the namespace "default"
 ```
-Notes: I used `kubectl config view` to discover the kind endpoint which is `server: https://127.0.0.1:35617` in my case, then replaced the values from the secret for the CA and the service account token/secret, also note that you need to decode from base64 when using `kubectl get -o yaml`, also note that we will get errors when trying to do things outside of our namespace because we simply don't have permissions, this is a really powerful way to give permissions to users and this works because we created the role binding for our extra user and for the pod service account (be careful when wiring things up).
+Note: I used `kubectl config view` to discover the kind endpoint which is `server: https://127.0.0.1:35617` in my case,
+then replaced the values from the secret for the CA and the service account token/secret, also note that you need to decode
+from base64 when using `kubectl get -o yaml`, also note that we will get errors when trying to do things outside of our
+namespace because we simply don't have permissions, this is a really powerful way to give permissions to users and this
+works because we created the role binding for our extra user and for the pod service account (be careful when wiring things up).

 <br />

 You can see more [here](http://docs.shippable.com/deploy/tutorial/create-kubeconfig-for-self-hosted-kubernetes-cluster/)
 and [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)

 <br />

 #### Clean up
 Always remember to clean up your local machine / cluster / etc, in my case `kind delete cluster` will do it.

 <br />

 ### Errata
 If you spot any error or have any suggestion, please send me a message so it gets fixed.

-Also, you can check the source code and changes in the [generated code](https://github.com/kainlite/kainlite.github.io) and the [sources here](https://github.com/kainlite/blog)

 <br />
 ---lang---